MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/compute_mem.rst

 ------------------
 - *n_ring*: Only used if W is a surface.
 Vertices that are within `n_ring` steps of each other have their distance computed (Default: 1).
 - *mask*: Only used if W is a surface.
 A n-by-1 logical denoting a mask. ``n`` denotes the number of vertices.
 Vertices corresponding to True values are discarded when computing the eigenvectors.
 You can also provide an empty logical array to discard nothing  (Default: []).
-- *eigenvectors*: Determines the behavior for discarding eigenvectors with eigenvalue=0.
-Set to 'all' for discarding only one and reorthogonalizing the remainder.
-Set to any other character array for discarding all zero eigenvalues (Default: 'all').
+- *spectrum*: Determines the behavior for discarding eigenvectors with eigenvalue=0.
+Set to 'all' for discarding only one and reorthogonalizing the remainder or 'NonZero' for discarding all zero eigenvalues (Default: 'all').